Legal Services

 March 19, 2026 · Espen · 16 min read

-Despite record demand for legal services, most attorneys find themselves competing on price rather than expertise.
+Despite record demand for legal services, many attorneys find themselves competing on price rather than expertise.
 The firms that thrive understand that client acquisition is as much about positioning and systematic outreach as it is about legal excellence.

 Why Client Development Is So Hard for Law Firms